NC State Extension Publications

 4. To collect seed during calibration, you can spread a large tarp on the ground or shop floor to catch the seed.
 You could also place a bucket under each seed tube and catch the seed discharged.

-5. With the drill hitched to the tractor, engage the seeder drive mechanism and turn the drive wheel by hand for the number of revolutions counted in step 2 above.
-You may need to use a jack or some blocks to safely position the drill and still allow you to turn the drive wheel.
+5. With the drill hitched to the tractor, engage the seeder drive mechanism and turn the drive wheel by hand for the number of revolutions counted in Step 2.
+You may need to use a jack or blocks to safely position the drill and still allow you to turn the drive wheel.

 6. After collecting the seed for the number of turns required, combine all seed in a container and weigh the seed.
 If a scale is not available, you can count the seed and compare the result to a population chart.

-Variable rate planting or seeding can be used effectively to optimize productivity in each field.
-In variable rate planting, seed populations are adjusted on the fly by a variable rate control system while planting in the field.
-Population changes or prescriptions can be based of soil type maps, previous yield maps, management zones, or other attribute maps.
+Variable-rate planting or seeding can be used effectively to optimize productivity in each field.
+In variable-rate planting, seed populations are adjusted on the fly by a variable-rate control system while planting in the field.
+Population changes or prescriptions can be based on soil-type maps, previous yield maps, management zones, or maps with other attributes.

-• GPS/GNSS receiver—The receiver will determine field position at any time you are in the field.
-It is necessary to determine your position when reading and planting prescription from a map.
+• GPS/GNSS receiver—The receiver will determine field position any time you are in the field.
+It is necessary to determine your position when reading and planting a prescription from a map.

-• Field computer—Also called a field display, the field computer is responsible for reading the position information as well as the prescription map and sending the seed rate information to the variable rate controller.
-Some field computers or displays have the GPS/GNSS receivers built in, others require external receivers.
+• Field computer—Also called a field display, the field computer is responsible for reading the position information and the prescription map and sending the seed rate information to the variable-rate controller.
+Some field computers or displays have the GPS/GNSS receivers built in; others require external receivers.

 • Prescription map—The prescription map contains the rate information.
-As you move from one zone to another, the prescription map is where specific rate information, such as the seed population, and in some cases, the variety to be planted will be.
+As you move from one zone to another, the field computer keeps track of the specific rate information, such as the seed population, and—in some cases—the variety to be planted.
 This is the information read in the field to achieve variable rate.

-The advantage variable rate planting offers is the ability to match seed populations or varieties to specific areas in the field.
-Many farmers have fields with variable soil types or some parts of a field consistently perform better than others.
-With variable rate planting, you can put the population or variety in each part of the field that matches its yield potential.
+The advantage that variable-rate planting offers is the ability to match seed populations or varieties to specific areas in the field.
+Many farmers have fields with variable soil types or some spots that consistently perform better than others.
+With variable-rate planting, you can put the population or variety in each part of the field that matches its yield potential.

 Authors